Michaelangel007/nanofont3x4/README.md

 # nanofont3x4
-The world's smallest readable font 3x3 uppercase, 3x4 lowercase, includes all ASCII.
+The world's smallest readable 3x4 font.
+Includes

+* Upper case
+* Lower case (2x2!)
+* All ASCII symbols

 A practical example would be rendering "book pages" with real text instead of placeholder blurry pixels.

 * Texture Atlas: